-Once upon a time, in a kitchen not located anywhere near mine, was a mom who didn’t much feel like making dinner.
+Once upon a time, in a kitchen not located anywhere near mine, there was a mom who didn’t much feel like making dinner.
 So she picked up a rotisserie chicken from her local grocery store and served it to her family along with a Caesar salad prepared from a bag.

-After dinner, she felt a little guilty for being so lazy, so as penance, decided to scavenge every last scrap of meat off the carcass so that she could use the leftovers to make her sister’s Famous Chicken Tortilla Soup.
+After dinner, she felt a little guilty for being so lazy, so as penance, she decided to scavenge every last scrap of meat off the carcass so that she could use the leftovers to make her sister’s Famous Chicken Tortilla Soup.

 Now I’m not saying that this ever happened in my house, but if it did, what would have happened next is that I would have found the wishbone of the chicken in my scavenging and decide to use it as a Teachable Moment.
 After carefully cleaning and drying the bone, I would have called my daughter into the kitchen and asked her if she knew what it was.